department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You’re in: Class IV
+You’re in Class IV.

-You may qualify for: Any needed dental care\*
+You may qualify for any needed dental care.\*

 **\*Please note:** If you’re being paid at the 100% disabling rate based on a temporary rating (for a reason such as a long stay in the hospital or rehab care), that doesn’t qualify you for this benefit.